Skip to main content

 You may or may not have met an Educational Psychologist before, but we are all quite different in our approach.
 My aim is to support a pupil’s well-being and help remove their barriers to learning through the application of psychology.
 I do this through drawing upon the knowledge of those that know the child well.

 My job is not to work out what is “wrong” with a child.
 My job is to be helpful, identify what is going well and perhaps what needs to change a bit in their environment.
 This means using a model called "consultation".
-This will mean working through the adults to make those changes as opposed to “diagnosing” the child.
+This will mean working through the adults to make those changes.
 I strongly believe that positive change happens when the systems around the child work together.

 What can you expect from the consultation process?